ConvertCalculator Icon

 TABLE(TA)

 NB.
-Currently, the best way to use Layered Images is to pair it with a Table that has an Airtable source.
-Right now, Airtable is the only table source that let's you upload images.
-If you use another source (or a datasheet) you will have to provide image URLs and host your images elsewhere.
+Currently, the best way to use Layered Images is to pair them with a Table that has an Airtable source.
+Right now, Airtable is the only table source that lets you upload images.
+If you use another source (or a datasheet), you will have to provide image URLs and host your images elsewhere.

 How to show or hide layers